leerobo/Bollnas/README.md

 I dont need second by second readings,  so i use cron to poll every 2 minutes */2 * * * * curl -X GET localhost:14121/hubs

+just remember the Cache config holds the sensor data for xx seconds set by the Timer,  make sure this is greater than your cron/script poll

 ### Reference
 - GitHub : leerobo/bollnas